cihusss/bisk-cfe/README.md

 * City (pending)
 * State (pending)

-*Always include in the footer of the page:* https://cihusss.github.io/bisk-cfe/dist/cfe-bundle.js
+*Always include in the footer of a page:* https://cihusss.github.io/bisk-cfe/dist/cfe-bundle.js